 If you live in the UK, you can apply for a certificate of entitlement to the right of abode from inside the UK by completing an online application form.
 You’ll usually be able to keep your documents while your application is being processed.

-You can also apply for a certificate of right of abode using a paper application form ROA.
-If you use a paper form, you will have to send all your original documents to the Home Office UKVI with the application form and may not be able to keep your documents with you whilst your application is being processed.
+You can also apply for a certificate of right of abode using a paper application form, ROA.
+If you use a paper form, you will have to send all your original documents to the Home Office UKVI with the application form, and you may not be able to keep them whilst your application is being processed.

 Applying From Outside The UK